hessmjr/bowling-app/README.md

 - Run command `vagrant up`

 ## Usage
 The application is RESTful and can be reached from any RESTful client.
 Once vagrant is complete:

 ## Thoughts
+Some of my thoughts on the design of the application:

+- Used Python's Flask framework due to its simple nature for quick and easy development
+- For persistent storage I utilized MongoDB.
+The document store allowed the greatest freedom for data modeling as well as simple deployment and ease of use.
+- An RDB like MySQL would be a decent choice too, however adds unnecessary complexity to data model.
+Would require a games table, players table, scores table, and join tables which could require a lot more additional setup.
+- Also began development with plan to use Redis for easy use and deployment as well as great performance.
+However unnecessary database calls would be required due to its key, value nature with no ability for nested objects.

 ## Contributors